 - Follow the instructions on the page.

-The Autodiscover process within MigrationWiz can be used to discover items from the Source environment, so that they can be imported into your projects.
+Autodiscover process within MigrationWiz can be used to discover items from the Source environment so that they can be imported into your projects.
+This can then be edited in the project to remove users not being migrated.
+All users are added with the source and destination email addresses set to match the source email.

-There are few requirements in order for this to work:
+There are a few requirements for this to work:

 - The Source has to be Exchange 2007 or later.